Nutritional Supplements to Build Bone and Help Prevent Osteoporosis

 - Exercise.
 Make exercise a part of your daily routine.
 Weight-bearing exercises, such as low-impact aerobics, jogging, and walking are helpful in minimizing bone loss.

 Despite all our best intentions, sometimes it is just not possible to eat right and get all the appropriate amounts of vitamins and minerals in our diet, especially if we are at risk for osteoporosis.
 That's when taking nutritional supplements can be helpful.
-However, be sure to talk to your doctor before starting any diet or taking and nutritional supplements.

 If you have osteoporosis, are at risk for osteoporosis, or are interested in maintaining healthy bones, increasing your intake of calcium and vitamin D will help.